The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 Look through your patient’s notes for evidence of repeated chest infections or episodes of ‘winter’ bronchitis.

-They may or may not have been prescribed antibiotics and/or steroids, or previous inhalers.
+They might have been prescribed antibiotics and/or steroids, or inhalers in the past.

 Are you a past or current smoker?